RM35/DiscordBotRM35/README.md

 # DiscordBotRM35

-Discord bot with functionality to read quotes from a .csv file and send as messages into the message channel where the !quote command was sent.

-Additional Required Files

-quote.csv with quotes in the format Name,Quote TOKEN.env file with the DISCORD_TOKEN for your bot

-Sound playing requires the opus library within the main directory and ffmpeg installed.
+Discord bot with following functionality:

+Read quotes from .csv and send to a given Discord channel.
+Play .mp3 files in the requesting users Discord Voice channel.
+Return Current BBC News front page stories using BeautifulSoup to the given Discord text channel.

+Requirements:

+TOKEN.env file containing the discord bot API Key opus audio codec .dll ffmpeg installed on the host